mmmangooo/Milestone-Project2/README.md

 When a user clicks a pin on the map, an information window appears.
 This window contains icons representing the services available on the location clicked, for example prepared fireplaces or toilets.
 This is made so that the user can get an immediate overview of the services available at each location just by clicking one time, thus facilitating the user's decision-making on where to go hiking.
 The infowindows also contains a link that takes the user to a page with more detailed information about that particular location.
-This is made to provide the user with more in-depth information if needed, without passing to much information in to the first displayed info-window and deteriorate its purpose of being easy to overview.
+This is made to provide the user with more in-depth information if needed, without passing too much information in to the first displayed info-window and deteriorate its purpose of being easy to overview.

 ### Information pages

-There are one information page for each location (starting point) on the map, and these pages are accessible both from the link in the info window described above and from the navigation menu.
-The information pages contain information about the length and terrain-difficulty of the hiking trails available, more in-depth information about the different locations, and a few pictures aimed at showing what the sites look like.
+There are one information page for each location (starting point) on the map, and these pages are accessible both from the link in the info window described above and from the navigation menus.
+The information pages contain information about the length and terrain-difficulty of the hiking trails available, more in-depth information about the location, and a few pictures aimed at showing whatit looks like there.
 The purpose of this is to provide more information if needed to make a decision about where to go, but also to help create an interest in both the adult and the child/-ren to visit the location.

 ### Contact modal

-A contact modal accessible through a contact button is placed in the footer of all pages (except from landing page).
+A contact modal accessible through a contact button is placed above the footer of all pages (except from landing page).
 In the contact modal there is a form when filled out sends an email to the site owner through EmailJS email service.
 This functionality is included to provide the user with a quick way of contacting the site owner with questions, feedback on the site's functionality or tips on other hiking startpoints to add to the site.